ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 # Getting Your PetClinic Up and Running

-For this workshop we will be using the iconic Spring PetClinic application.
+For this workshop you will be using the iconic Spring PetClinic application.
 The Spring PetClinic is a sample application designed to show how the Spring stack can be used to build simple, but powerful database-oriented applications.
 [The official version of PetClinic](https://github.com/spring-projects/spring-petclinic) demonstrates the use of Spring Boot with Spring MVC and Spring Data JPA.

-We will not be focusing on the ins and outs of the PetClinic application itself, but rather on leveraging OpenShift tooling to build a PetClinic cloud-native application and a DevOps pipeline for the application.
+You will not be focusing on the ins and outs of the PetClinic application itself, but rather on leveraging OpenShift tooling to build a PetClinic cloud-native application and a DevOps pipeline for the application.

-We will start by building our PetClinic application from the source code and connecting it to a MySQL database.
+You will start by building your PetClinic application from the source code and connecting it to a MySQL database.

 !!! info "Using LinuxONE Community Cloud"
     Because you are using the LinuxONE Community Cloud OpenShift trial, your project name will be different from the project name depicted in the diagrams below.
 You will be operating in your assigned project for the entirety of the lab.